PhaserEditor2D/PhaserEditor/docs/preview-window.rst

 The Preview Window
 ==================

-As the name suggest, in this window you can visualize different objects, specially the asset declarations of the `asset pack <assets-manager.html>`_ and media files (images, sounds, videos).
+As the name suggests, in this window you can visualize different objects, especially the asset declarations of the `asset pack <assets-manager.html>`_ and media files (images, sounds, videos).

-This Preview window usually show details of the previewed object like dimension, name, etc...
-In addition in the case of textures you can `drag the frames drop them into a scene <canvas.html#from-the-preview-window>`_, to create new objects.
+This Preview window usually shows details of the previewed object like dimension, name, etc...
+In addition, in the case of textures, you can `drag the frames and drop them into a scene <canvas.html#from-the-preview-window>`_, to create new objects.

 To preview an asset you can drag it from the Assets explorer or Project Explorer and drop it into the Preview window, or select an asset and press ``Ctrl+Alt+V``.